DCS-training/AutocadSelfLearn/README.md

     + Styling & Hatches
     + Exporting your drawing

+## Installing AutoCAD onto your computer
+* AutoCAD is proprietary software developed by Autodesk.
+If you wish to purchase a license, you can find more information [here](https://www.autodesk.co.uk/products/autocad/free-trial).
+The software is available for a 14-day free trial.
+You could download a trial veresion of the software before committing to buy the license.
+* If you are a student or staff member of a higher education institution, you can download a free academic version.
+Instructions on how to do so can be found [here](https://www.autodesk.com/education/edu-software/overview?sorting=featured&filters=individual).
+* If you are a student or staff member of the University of Edinburgh, you can also download it directly from the Software Centre.
+Further instructions are available via this [link](https://www.ed.ac.uk/information-services/computing/desktop-personal/supported/windows-10/training/software-center).

+## Computer specifications for AutoCAD
+AutoCAD does not require a highly-spec computer to run smoother in general.
+However, if the file has multiple references, the performance is likely to be slowed down.
+Autodesk does provide recommendations for specification.
+Hope this is useful [](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/System-requirements-for-AutoCAD-2022-including-Specialized-Toolsets.html)

+## Let's get going!
 We hope you find the materials useful to set your foot into drafting 2D information conveniently.
 So, let's hop into the software.
 Happy CAD-ing!